Former Afghan soccer federation president's life ban upheld - WHIZ News

 The Court of Arbitration for Sport upheld the ban and said Keramuddin Karim committed “appalling acts” against players who accused him of sexual and physical abuse over a five-year period from 2013.

-Special security measures were taken to protect the players while they testified.
+Special security measures were taken to protect the players while they testified in support of the ban.

 “The players testified from a secured place, by telephone, using a voice scrambler to protect their identity,” the court said.